3dbeb41841bfbfcc24d55143816cf7f1/rails-views-and-controller/readme.md

 - What is the difference between render and redirect?
 - How does strong params protect us from malicious input?

-## Homework

-[Scribble](http://github.com/ga-wdi-exercises/scibble) - you're going to get a lot of practice with Rails by building your first full CRUD app - your own blog!

 ## Resources
 - [Rails Guides: Controllers](http://guides.rubyonrails.org/action_controller_overview.html)